 How is the Casket shipped?

-All caskets will be delivered, with "White Glove Delivery" service, to your selected funeral home in the Kansas City area for free (within 40 miles from zip code 64051).
-Extra $0.75 per mile, one way, delivery charge will be charged for any extra distance.
+All caskets will be delivered, with "White Glove Delivery" service, to your selected funeral home in the Kansas City area for free (within 50 miles from our location).
+Extra $0.50 per mile, delivery charge will be charged for any extra distance.
 All burial vaults will be delivered and set by our vault company to your selected cemetery in the Kansas City area for free (within 40 miles from zip code 66104).
 Extra $4.50 per mile delivery charge will be charged for the extra distance.
-Everything else will be shipped by UPS or USPS.

 All burial vaults will be delivered and set by our vault company to your selected cemetery in the Kansas City area for free (within 40 miles from zip code 66104).
 Extra $4.50 per mile delivery charge will be charged for the extra distance.
 We do have partnerships with other vault companies in other places.
 Please call to see if we have one closer to the chosen Cemetery.